Debenhams Group: History

 In September the company accepted the findings of a report by Allison Levitt QC, which found that the allegations of poor working practices in the company's supply chain were "substantially true", that its monitoring of the factories was "inadequate" due to “weak corporate governance”, and that its failure to assess the risk to workers during the coronavirus pandemic were "inexcusable".
 In November 2020 it appointed former judge Sir Brian Leveson to provide independent ethical oversight.
 An investigation by The Guardian newspaper in December 2020 traced Boohoo's supply chain to factories in Pakistan where workers claimed to be paid as low as £47 a month, less than the legal minimum wage, and ordered to work to shifts as long as 24 hours without receiving full overtime pay.

 In January 2021, following the collapse of the UK department store chain Debenhams, Boohoo bought the brand and online business for £55 million.
 The deal did not include the firm's stores or workforce, leading to a predicted loss of 12,000 jobs.
 In February, Boohoo announced it was buying the former Arcadia Group brands: Burton, Wallis and Dorothy Perkins for £25.2 million, confirming the loss of around 2,450 jobs.

 In December 2021, Boohoo has announced the expansion of operations into five new markets within the Asian region including Japan, Korea, Singapore, Hong Kong and Taiwan.
 In August 2022, Boohoo implemented a £1.99 charge for returning products.

 An investigation by BBC Panorama in 2023 found that Boohoo pressured its suppliers into providing discounts after agreements had already been made and orders meant to be fulfilled by Boohoo's Thurmaston Lane factory were subcontracted out to Morocco.

+In 2022, the company faced criticism for sexually suggestive ads.

+In November 2024, Dan Finley was appointed Chief Executive Officer of Debenhams Group.

 In December 2024, Boohoo shareholders blocked Mike Ashley and an associate from joining its board in a blow to his attempt to control the business.

-In March 2025, Boohoo Group rebranded to Debenhams Group, the Boohoo brand remains unchanged by this rebranding.
+In March 2025, Boohoo Group rebranded to Debenhams Group, the legal name remains Boohoo Group following Frasers Group's vote to block the legal name change.
 Brands that were not significant to the newly-named company were placed under the Debenhams subsidiary.

+Following the rebrand to Debenhams Group, the business announced a new environmental, social and governance (ESG) strategy.
+This is underpinned by a number of ESG partnerships, including agreements with supply chain technology provider Segura, the Carbon Trust and micro-donation charity Pennies.
+In 2026, the company expanded its partnership with Pennies to additional brands within the Group after reporting more than £260,000 in customer micro-donations since the partnership began.